himdo/Magic-System-Mk1/Definitions.md

 ### Mana
 The amount of magical power possessed solely by a single person.
+Mana is stored in the human body in a small organ located near the kidney, which can grow to hold more mana as the caster gets more experience.
+This organ is extremely rare and is considered a mutation.
+It can be transplanted but with extremely low chance of survival form either parties.
+The name of the organ is Incantorium.

 ### Total Spell Power
 The total amount of magical power that a single spell can use, can be calculated by adding the caster(s) [[#Mana]] and the amount of [[#Sacrificial Gold]].
+In addition to this the casters mood plays a small role in spell power, the more sad / hurt (mentally) the power goes up and someone who is happier has slightly less spell power.

 ### Sacrificial Gold
 Sacrificial Gold is gold that is designated to be destroyed by a given spell to achieve higher spell power.
+The amount of surface area determines how fast the gold is resolved into energy, where the more surface area the gold will resolve more rapidly creating mana.
+Gold with small surface area acts more like a trickle of mana where as if it has large amounts it acts more like a capacitor and releases mana faster.
+However you will have to be careful with how rapidly you extract mana out of gold, too rapidly and you will make a mana bomb.
 Sacrificial Gold is not common knowledge and is only known by a handful of casters.

+### Mana Bomb
+A mana bomb is an explosive that occurs from any device that stores mana, including the human body.
+The size of the explosion is directly related to the amount of mana that is released and relates similarly to the power of the different spell tiers.
+The most common reason for a mana bomb explosion to occur is when a form of mana storage device gets overcharge or charges to rapidly.
+A mana bomb made from a human body is typically very small, for the most part only killing the user.
+But in a user with a very large Incantorium can become a larger mana bomb.

 ### Spell Tier
 Every spell can be ranked into a spell tier.
 This tier is used as a way to determine the range of [[#Total Spell Power]] required to complete a spell.
 Each tier requires exponentially more power to cast, however within a given tier the spell cost is fairly linear and only vary by a small amount.
 There is no limit to the amount of tiers, but there are a couple of important tiers: